I have been providing acu detox and now I want to train others. Where do I start?

 - Contact the NADA office to request an application.

-- Submit application with application fee to the NADA office.
+- Submit application with application fee to the NADA office along with a nomination letter.

 - Application review process usually takes 4-6 weeks.